GlitchMasta47/CustomzBot/README.md

 # If you're not very technical
 **For the sake of decentralisation, consider using your own copy of CustomzBot.**

-If you plan on just using CustomzBot as a chatbot, and don't plan on using the files, you can make CustomzBot join your server via CustomzBot's testing & hub server (https://discord.gg/0cFoiR5QVh57Spqg).
-Use `!join-server DougleyBot <instant-invite>` to make DougleyBot join your server.
+If you plan on just using CustomzBot as a chatbot, and don't plan on using the files, you can make CustomzBot join your server via CustomzBot's testing & hub server (https://discord.gg/C34FcZa).
+Use `/join-server CustomzBot <instant-invite>` to make DougleyBot join your server.
-**Note** that admin restricted commands, like `!pullanddeploy`, `!online` and `!idle`, don't work on this instance.
+**Note** that admin restricted commands, like `/pullanddeploy`, `/online` and `/idle`, don't work on this instance.

 # Contributing
 All contributions are more than welcome!